klaudiosinani/binstree/readme.md

 - Return Type: `Boolean`

-The method determines whether a node is a full node (has two non-null children), returning `true` or `false` as appropriate.
+Determines whether a node is a full node (has two non-null children), returning `true` or `false` as appropriate.

 ```js
 const {Tree} = require('bstrie');